 Financial institutions are subject to penalties equal to one annual tax unit for each of the products or instruments they are required to report if they fail to report complete information on a timely basis.
 The penalty is capped at 500 annual tax units per year if the financial institution remits the information within 30 days after being notified.
 The cap does not apply if the financial institution continues to fail to provide the information once the 30 days have elapsed.

+(6) Telecommunication Companies

+Chilean-based telecommunication companies that provide internet, mobile telecommunication and pay-per-view television services are required to report to the SII the payments they make as intermediaries to nonresident service providers.
+The reporting obligation relates to aggregated payments that telecommunication companies make to nonresidents and that are charged to customers either under a prepaid services arrangement or through a direct debit.

+The report must be remitted to the SII based on the following schedule: